Reizeron/High-Rock-Zero/content/Books/Frontier, Conquest.md

-#book
+#book #tes3

-by the University of Gwylim Press, 3E 344
+by Severus Reva, the University of Gwylim Press, 3E 344

 Historians often portray the human settlement of Tamriel as a straightforward process of military expansion of the Nords of Skyrim.
 In fact, human settlers occupied nearly every corner of Tamriel before Skyrim was even founded.
 These so-called "Nedic peoples" include the proto-Cyrodilians, the ancestors of the Bretons, the aboriginals of Hammerfell, and perhaps a now-vanished Human population of Morrowind.
 Strictly speaking, the Nords are simply another of these Nedic peoples, the only one that failed to find a method of peaceful accommodation with the Elves who already occupied Tamriel.